JULIA MARLOWE: ESTEEMED AMERICAN STAGE ACTRESS : CABINET CARD PORTRAIT

 PHOTO 1 (SOLD)

 Photograph 2 is a vintage real photo postcard of actress Susie Vining.
 Her bare shoulder dress makes this photograph a bit risque.
 The actress is holding a cute small dog.
 The dog looks like a Yorkshire Terrier.
 This photograph was taken by the Foulsham & Banfield studio as part of a series (no.1946 A).
 Foulsham & Banfield were well known celebrity photographers.
 Frank Foulsham and A. C. Banfield operated a studio from the 1900’s through the 1920’s.
-The postcard was published by Rotary Photo and is in very good condition (see scans).
+The postcard was published by Rotary Photo.
+(SOLD)

 Photograph 3 was published by C. W. Faulkner & Co. as part of a series (no.483A).
 The postcard’s message was written in 1905.
 The writer tells the addressee that “our Meg has got a place at Fisherrow School”.
 The postmark is also from 1905.
 The card was postmarked in Kirkcaldy, Scotland and addressed to Musselburgh, Scotland.
 (SOLD)